adobe/spectrum-css/.changeset/proud-schools-reply.md

 `@spectrum-css/swatch`: major
 ---

-#### S2 migration swatchgroup
+#### S2 migration for Swatch group

-This migrates the `swatch` and `swatchgroup` components to S2.
+This migrates the `swatch` and `swatchgroup` components to the latest Spectrum 2 designs.
 Custom properties have been remapped and added per the design specification.

 An `Add Swatch` variant has been added with the required color tokens and the specified add UI icon.

+The border should not be set when the swatch is selected as the border conflicts with the display of the selected state.

 ##### Removed custom properties

 `--spectrum-swatch-border-color`
-`--spectrum-swatch-dash-icon-color`
+`--spectrum-swatch-dash-icon-color` (replaced by `--spectrum-swatch-icon-color`)

 ##### New custom properties